 "You do to me," he said, taking a step towards her.

 "More than you know," he added.
 He placed his hands on her shoulders, squeezing gently.

 She whipped around to stare him in the eyes once more and she felt her eyes water up.
-"How can I trust you?" she asked as a single tear rolled down her cheek.
+"How can I trust you?" she asked.

 "Like this," he whispered, and closed the distance between them.

 Beast Boy captured her lips with his own, holding her tightly in his embrace.
 He did not know how she would react, but he kept his lips pressed against hers.
 A wave of both relief and passion washed over him when he felt her kiss back.